 We have 4 strategic crops: Corn, Wheat, Sunflower, and Oilseed Rape.
 Corn and Wheat are both global crops and we consider them to be part of our identity, because they serve as the base for the activities of our Cooperative farmer members.
 In addition, we have a portfolio of tactical crops adapted to each region: Barley, Soybean, Millet, Rice, and Pulses.

 The ambition of Limagrain Field Seeds is to provide farmers with the best genetics wherever they are, whether they be large or small.
-Today, through Perseverance, Limagrain Field Seeds has a global presence, composed of 6 Business Units covering 6 continents with subsidiaries in over 40 countries and sales in 80 countries.
+Today, through Perseverance, Limagrain Field Seeds has a global presence, covering 6 continents with subsidiaries in over 28 countries and sales in 77 countries.

 Cooperation is in our DNA.
 By working in partnerships based on respect and common values, Limagrain Field Seeds has been able to achieve our global ambitions through the creation multiple partnerships across all continents, via our 13 joint ventures in Europe, the USA and Canada, Africa, China and Australia.
 These partnerships cover both business and research activities.